-Gabrielle N. Simpson is communications, branding and media expert.
-She has worked at many of the biggest media giants in the world, including Comcast NBCUniversal, CBS Corporation and ABC.
+Gabrielle N. Simpson is a communication, branding and media expert.
+She has worked at many of the biggest media giants in the world, including Comcast-NBCUniversal, CBS Corporation and ABC.
 It was during these years that Simpson was often celebrated as a champion for diversity and inclusion.
-She is currently serving as the vice president and head of communications for Barnard College, a private women’s liberal arts college in Manhattan, New York.
+She is currently serving as the vice president and head of communications for Barnard College, a private women’s liberal arts college in New York City.

 As a Black woman, what do you consider your superpower to be?